Le lien vers cette page a été envoyé avec succès aux destinataires.

 Return on investments

-You do not have to take any steps to pay social contributions on this income.
+You don't have to take any steps to pay the social contributions on this income.

-If the income comes from other types of investments, the paying institution (bank or organization from which you invested) will collect the contributions directly.
+If the income comes from financial investments, the paying institution (bank or organization from which you have invested) collects the contributions directly.

-If you have paid social security contributions on certain income from your assets (property income, for example), a share of the CSG of 9.20% paid is deductible from your income.
+If you have paid social security contributions on certain income from your assets (property income, for example), a share of the CSG paid (at the rate of 9.2%) is deductible of your income.

 This deductible share is 6.8%.